Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-8-0-provide-option-to-enable-disable-dashboard-manager-in-the-app-configuration.md

 ---
 date: ""
-title: Option to enable or disable Dashboard Manager is added to Cockpit Application configuration
+title: Option added to enable or disable the dashboard manager in the application configuration
 product_area: Application enablement & solutions
 change_type:
   - value: change-QHu1GdukP